James Comey agrees to testify in open Senate hearing

 The announcement closely followed a news report that Mr. Trump told Russian officials in an Oval Office meeting that he fired the “nut job” Mr. Comey and that it relieved “great pressure” put upon the White House.

-Mr. Comey’s decision to appear testify rankled the Senate Judiciary Committee, whose earlier invitation to testify was declined by the ousted FBI director.
+Mr. Comey’s decision to appear rankled the Senate Judiciary Committee, whose earlier invitation to testify was declined by the ousted FBI director.

 Senate Judiciary Committee Chairman Charles E. Gassley, Iowa Republican, and ranking member Sen. Dianne Feinstein, California Democrat, issued a joint statement saying they were “extremely disappointed.”